cakephp/authorization/docs/Policies.md

 Before hooks are expected to return one of three values:

-- `true` The user is allowed to proceed with the action.
+- `Phauthentic\Authorization\Policy\ResultInterface` instance to denote whether
-- `false` The user is not allowed to proceed with the action.
+  action is allowed or denied.
 - `null` The before hook did not make a decision, and the authorization method will be invoked.